JuliaLogging/LoggingExtras.jl/README.md

 # Utilities

 ## Verbosity macros
-Sometimes when logging, it is desirable to be able to specify a verbosity level in addition to the log level, and to be able to filter on verbosity levels.
+Sometimes when logging, it is desirable to be able to specify a verbosity level along with the log level, and to be able to filter on verbosity levels.
 For example, you may want multiple levels of verbosity for `Debug` log statements.
 LoggingExtras.jl exports verbosity macros that act like their non-verbose counterparts, but allow specifying a verbosity level as well: